Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Ely Area Trail Conditions

-Bear Head Lake State Park: Cross country ski track set on Saturday, March 18th with good results on the campground loops, Norberg Lake Loop, and the Beach Trail.
+Bear Head Lake State Park (2/10/26): Cross country ski track was set on Friday, February 6th with fair results in the campground loop and the Beach Trail.
+The snowmobile trails were groomed and in good condition on Wednesday, January 28th.

 Snowmobiling Information